What is a rare cancer?

 • You are much younger or older than people who are typically diagnosed with it.

-• It affects children.
+• It affects a child.

 Complex cancers